microsoftgraph/msgraph-sdk-powershell/src/Users.UserSettings/Users.UserSettings/docs/v1.0-beta/Update-MgUserSetting.md

 INPUTOBJECT <IUsersUserSettingsIdentity>: Identity Parameter
   - `[UserId <String>]`: key: user-id of user

+REGIONALANDLANGUAGESETTINGAUTHORINGLANGUAGES <IMicrosoftGraphLocaleInfo[]>: .
+  - `[DisplayName <String>]`: A name representing the user's locale in natural language, for example, 'English (United States)'.
+  - `[Locale <String>]`: A locale representation for the user, which includes the user's preferred language and country/region.
+For example, 'en-us'.
+The language component follows 2-letter codes as defined in ISO 639-1, and the country component follows 2-letter codes as defined in ISO 3166-1 alpha-2.

 SHIFTPREFERENCEAVAILABILITY <IMicrosoftGraphShiftAvailability[]>: Availability of the user to be scheduled for work and its recurrence pattern.
   - `[PatternDayOfMonth <Int32?>]`: The day of the month on which the event occurs.
 Required if type is absoluteMonthly or absoluteYearly.